mimou-77/bootcamp_iot_Maker_Skills/README.md

 # Bootcamp IoT - Maker Skills

-Examples of simple codes as an introduction to IoT.
-Bootcamp by Maker Skills.
+Examples of simple systems as an introduction to IoT.

 ## Description

-- Section 1 : examples of simple arduino sketches to command some actuators and sensors.
+- Section 1 : examples of simple arduino sytems to command some actuators and sensors.
 - Section 2 : a simple Altium project (design of a simple power PCB).
 - Section 3 : examples of simple IoT systems: an Angular web app visualises data stored in the cloud (Firebase).
 A simple embedded system (1 sensor, 1 actuator, 1 MCU with a Wifi module) communicates with the cloud via Wifi to send or recieve data.